 Considerations.
-Equity compensation has been granted and awarded under our 2011 Long-Term Incentive Compensation Plan, or the 2011 LTIP, which replaced our 2001 Long-Term Incentive Plan, or 2001 LTIP, which expired in October 2011 (the 2001 LTIP and the 2011 LTIP are sometimes referred to as the LTIPs).
-Except for the authorization for our non-employee directors to receive grants and awards from the plan, including an annual award of shares of our stock to these directors, and the inclusion of a recovery or clawback policy, the 2001 LTIP and the 2011 LTIP have substantially the same terms.
+Equity compensation has been granted and awarded under our 2011 Long-Term Incentive Compensation Plan, or the 2011 LTIP, which replaced our 2001 Long-Term Incentive Plan or 2001 LTIP which expired in October 2011 (the 2001 and the 2011 LTIP are sometimes referred to as the LTIPs).
+Except for authorizing our non-employee directors to receive grants and awards from the plan and the inclusion of a recovery or clawback provision, the 2001 LTIP and the 2011 LTIP have substantially the same terms.